(Approved by the Provost by authority of Executive Order No. 4 and the Executive Vice President by authority of Executive Order No. 5)

 Statement 46.3 for a description of the available complaint

 Individuals may also address complaints to external agencies.

-Copies of the Washington State Executive Order 96-04 and this policy are also available from the Human Resources Operations offices and from the Disability Services Office.
-Questions regarding the application of this policy may be directed to the appropriate Human Resource Consultant (for staff employees) or to the Disability Services Office (for academic employees and appointees).
+Questions regarding the application of this policy, or of Washington State Executive Order 96-04, may be directed to the appropriate Human Resource Consultant (for staff employees) or to the Disability Services Office (for academic employees and appointees).
 To request this information in an alternate format, contact the Disability Services Office: